-Zone: 3 – 8
+Zones: 3 to 8

 Bloom Time: Spring

 It has insignificant white flowers in the spring, followed by white berries, but the compelling reason to plant this shrub is for the winter interest of its red stems.

-The red twig dogwood can be kept small and brighter by pruning out 1/3 of the old stems in the winter, otherwise, it will reach 8’ tall.
+These shrubs can be kept small and will produce more brightly colored stems by pruning out 1/3 of the old stems in the winter.
+Otherwise, it will reach 8’ tall.